luckydye/luckydye/src/content/post/taskfile.md

 The `sources` field is used to determine if the task needs to be run again.
 If any of the files listed in `sources` has changed since the last time the task was run, it will run again.
 Otherwise, it will be skipped.

 Another useful trick for running parallel tasks is to use the `--parallel` flag in a new task.
 It also helps for tasks that don't need to be run individually, to omit the "desc" field.
-That way it wont be shown in the list of `task -l`.
+That way it won't be shown in the list of `task -l`.

 ```yaml
 tasks: